pablosalvador10/gbbai-azure-ai-aoai-image-generator/README.md

 # <img src="./utils/images/azure_logo.png" alt="Azure Logo" style="width:30px;height:30px;"/>  Image Generation and Multimodal Evaluation with Azure OpenAI

 Welcome to this comprehensive guide designed to help developers build robust architectures and applications for multimodal image generation and evaluation using Azure OpenAI.
-The focus is on using the DALL-E model v3 and the GPT-Vision model to generate images, refine them, and evaluate their quality and relevance.
+The focus is on using the DALL-E model v3 and the GPT4 Turbo vision model to generate images, refine them, and evaluate their quality and relevance.

-## Enhancing Image Generation with Prompt Engineering in DALL-E 3
+## 💡 Enhancing Image Generation with Prompt Engineering in DALL-E 3

 ### 🎯 Harnessing the Power of Detailed Descriptions